Transitional protections from ABS licensing

 There are currently some commercial law firms that, but for the transitional period established in Part 2 of Schedule 5 of the Act, would need an ABS licence.
 This includes legal disciplinary partnerships (LDPs), which were permitted as a result of the Act amending the Administration of Justice Act 1985.

-Taking into account the limited evidence of risk to the regulatory objectives or of actual harm from these firms, the LSB has decided to also defer work on ending the transitional protections in the Schedule.
-This will be until 2017/18 (unless there are signs of increased risks or harm in the meantime).
+Taking into account the limited evidence of risk to the regulatory objectives or of actual harm from these firms, the LSB has decided to also defer work on ending the transitional protections in the Schedule for the forseeable future (unless there are signs of increased risks or harm in the meantime).